 Once you receive your developer’s kit license and download the Software Developers Kit (SDK) from the Z-Wave Technical Support website, you will want training on how to best use the components of the SDK.
 This training is available on-line through the support site; upon your licensing, you will receive secure login information.

-- First, purchase the developers kit and sign the license agreement with Sigma Designs.
+- First, purchase the developers kit and sign the license agreement with Silicon Laboratories.

 - Join the Z-Wave Alliance as soon as possible to take advantage of product marketing support.

 - Develop the product following the SDK guidelines; use Silicon Laboratories and Z-Wave Alliance for support as needed.

 - Submit your finished product to Silicon Laboratories for Technical Certification, and to the independent test lab for verification.
 There is a cost for the independent test lab; consult the Silicon Laboratories Technical Certification information at the Z-Wave Technical Support website for the current fee structure.

 - Submit the product information online to the Z-Wave Alliance for Market Certification; there is no charge for Alliance members, but you must be a Full level member or higher to submit Market Certifications.

 (Market Certification can be entered concurrently with the Technical Certification taking place.)